Arnold Krupat: Later academic work

 In 1989, he published a novel, Woodsmen, or Thoreau & the Indians, and in 2012 What-to-do? a novel.
 He has also authored, edited, or co-edited 12 more books.
 His most recent publications are Changed Forever: American Indian Boarding-School Literature, volume 1 published in 2018, and volume 2, 2020.
-Boarding School Voices: Carlisle Indian Students Speak is forthcoming in 2021.
+Boarding School Voices: Carlisle Indian Students Speak published in 2021.